 This may seem obvious, but providing drivers with a restroom, refreshments and a break room is important to show the driver you care about them.
-Treating truck drivers the way you would want to be treated makes a big difference in their experience and will most likely lead to them moving a shipment for you again.
-Many drivers wait for more than an hour or two during the loading and unloading process, so giving the resources they need to be comfortable is a great way to build a positive relationship.
+Treating truck drivers the way you would want to be treated makes a big difference and will most likely lead to them moving a shipment for you again.
+Many drivers wait for more than an hour or two during the loading and unloading process, so giving them the resources they need to be comfortable is a great way to build a positive relationship.

 If you can provide a five or seven-day lead time to your carriers, then they can position their trucks and dispatch a driver with minimal costs.
-Along with giving forecast, it is important to give drivers an idea of how accurate the forecast is.
+Along with giving forecasts, it is important to give drivers an idea of how accurate the forecast is.
 If you forecast 100 loads but are only 50% accurate on your forecast, the carrier will plan differently than if you are 95% accurate.
 Shippers use a metric called “absolute percent error (APE)” to track accuracy.
 You should share the APE with core carriers, especially those under a non-disclosure agreement.

-Being a shipper of choice is essential in today’s shipping industry.
-Get a freight quote today and let PLS help you with your shipping needs.
+Get a freight quote today and let PLS help you become a shipper of choice!